-Get website help through Topcoder Connect
+Get website help with Topcoder

 It’s not that it’s easier said than done.
 It’s that many small businesses are using duct tape when they should be calling an expert.
 Topcoder gives businesses of every size — from a single office to a global enterprise — on-demand access to the developers and designers they need to innovate and succeed.
-Topcoder Connect, our self-service platform, makes the entire crowdsourcing process easy, transparent, and painless.
+Topcoder makes the entire crowdsourcing process easy, transparent, and painless.
 Here’s how it works:

-- Go to connect.topcoder.com and start a project.
+- Click here to start a project.